July 14, 2022

 Another solution is ULTRA BLUE, a self-driving robot responsible for truck loading.The robot transports, then lifts and places loads in the space.
 It does not require rails or guides and can handle up to 2-3 loading docks simultaneously.
 Thus, it replaces the work of up to several people who, in the meantime, can deal with less repetitive tasks.

-Certain forklifts can also be classified as autonomous systems.
+Autonomous systems that support the loading and unloading of goods can also include some forklifts.
 One of these is Trey, created by a Croatian start-up called Gideon Brothers.
 The vehicle is fully autonomous, it handles several types of pallets and is able to load 25 units per hour.
 It moves thanks to its 3D vision and is primarily intended to increase safety during loading.

 Most advanced systems